A FAMILY RETREAT

 PROJECT BACKGROUND

-We became involved with this project in 2012 when the buildings were already under construction.
-This private resort compound, designed by Brazilian architect Isay Weinfeld, consists of four different bungalow bedroom suites and a social building with common living and entertaining amenities associated with a 120-foot-long infinity edge lap pool, plus a large deck gazebo by the beach.
-The architect’s intent was to cantilever their modernist structures over the steep hillside, providing total privacy among the bungalows and from the main public road above the property.
+We joined the project in 2012 when construction was already underway.
+Designed by Brazilian architect Isay Weinfeld, the private resort comprised four bungalow bedroom suites and a social building with shared living and entertaining spaces, centered on a 120-foot infinity-edge lap pool and expansive beachfront deck.
+The modernist structures were cantilevered over the steep hillside to ensure privacy between bungalows and from the public road above.

 THE CHALLENGES